walkenho/walkenho.github.io/_posts/2016-12-02-how-to-build-a-data-science-network.md

 Edinburgh, which I have always felt is a bit under-served with data-science events.
 We now know enough people up here (and know them well enough) to start organising events (meet-ups, talks, learning-groups, Kaggle-competitions) on our own.
-So many things that we now have a critical mass for (BTW: if you are reading this and would like to participate in organising data-science events in Edinburgh, feel free to get in touch).
+So many things that we now have a critical mass for (BTW: if you are reading

 But we should not forget the valuable networking opportunities outside of the 2016 London cohort.
 As part of S2DS, Pivigo organised a set of industry viewpoint lectures, where they invited data scientists to present